Notes on a conjecture of Braverman-Kazhdan: Geometric realizations

+\begin{remark}We can extend the above definition to $H$-equivariant complexes on a stack $\calX$.
+If we do not want to bother with action of finite group on stacks, we can proceed as in \cite[\S 2.9]{LL}.
+In this paper we will not need to work in this more general context in a crucial way.
+Indeed, although we will mention $W$-equivariant perverse sheaves on the stack $[T/T]$ (for aesthetic reasons), we notice that the category of perverse sheaves on $[T/T]$ is equivalent to that of perverse sheaves on $T$. \end{remark}

-For an algebraic variety $X$ over $\overline{\F}_q$ with geometric Frobenius $F$ we denote by $\mathcal{D}_c^b(X)$ the bounded ``derived category" of complexes of $\overline{\Q}_\ell$-sheaves on $X$ with constructible cohomology.
-By \cite{Le}, the category $\mathcal{D}_c^b(X)$ is Krull-Remak-Schmidt, namely each object decomposes into a finite direct sum of indecomposable objects.
+Recall that for a stack $\calX$, the category $\mathcal{D}_c^b(\calX)$ is a triangulated category with bounded $t$-structure is Krull-Remak-Schmidt, namely each object decomposes into a finite direct sum of indecomposable objects.
 Recall that in a Krull-Remak-Schmidt category, all idempotent of endomorphism rings splits.
-In particular if $H$ is a finite group acting on $K\in\mathcal{D}_c^b(X)$, namely if we are given a group homomorphism $\theta:H\rightarrow{\rm Aut}(K)$, then we have an isomorphism